rsmuc/health_monitoring_plugins/README.md

 ### setup.py

-You can download the source package from [PyPI](https://pypi.python.org/pypi/health_monitoring_plugins)
+You can download the source package from [PyPI] (https://pypi.python.org/pypi/health_monitoring_plugins) or just clone this repository.
+To run setup.py you will need the python-setuptools.

 To install the package from source with setup.py, you can run